Where to Cut Your Own Christmas Tree

 North on Airport Road., 3 km North of Highway 9

 Cut your own and ready to go trees too.
-The farm also offers.
-Wagon rides.
+The farm also offers wagon rides.
+Opens the last week in November.
+More

 For more Christmas Tree Farms, visit www.christmastrees.on.ca.